-Violinist Mary Grace Johnson has performed internationally at venues from Liszt Academy’s Solti Hall in Budapest to London’s Royal Albert Hall as part of the BBC Proms.
-She made her symphony debut at age 17 with the Nashville Symphony as Grand Prize winner of the CURB Records concerto competition, and won first prize at the national level of the Music Teacher’s National Association Young Artist String competition in Baltimore, Maryland.
+Violinist Mary Grace Johnson has appeared internationally at venues from Liszt Academy’s Solti Hall in Budapest to London’s Royal Albert Hall as part of the BBC Proms.
+A decorated performer, her competition prizes include Grand Prize winner of the CURB Records concerto competition and first prize nationally at the Music Teacher’s National Association Young Artist String competition in Baltimore, Maryland.
 She is a graduate of the Juilliard School where she received her Master of Music degree under the tutelage of Laurie Smukler.

 A passionate chamber musician, Ms. Johnson studied chamber music with the American, Blair, Escher, Juilliard and Pacifica quartets, and attended the Kneisel Hall Chamber Music Festival.
-Her chamber music honors include finalist and honorary mention at the 2021 Bartok World String Quartet Competition in Budapest, quarterfinalist of the Fischoff Chamber Music Competition and received 2nd prize at the National MTNA Chamber Music Competition in San Antonio, Texas.
-In 2018, she co-founded the Unison String Quartet, a group dedicated to the performance of contemporary chamber music and recent participants in Juilliard String Quartet Seminar, Aspen Center for Advanced Quartet Studies and the Perlman Music Program.
+Her chamber music honors include finalist and honorary mention at the 2021 Bartok World String Quartet Competition in Budapest, quarterfinalist of the Fischoff Chamber Music Competition and 2nd prize at the National MTNA Chamber Music Competition in San Antonio, Texas.
+In 2018, she co-founded the Unison String Quartet, a group dedicated to the performance of contemporary chamber music and recent participants in the Juilliard String Quartet Seminar, Aspen Center for Advanced Quartet Studies and the Perlman Music Program.

 Ms. Johnson received her undergraduate degree from Vanderbilt University, where she was awarded the Founder’s Medal for the Blair School of Music, the highest honor in her graduating class.
 She has had the honor of playing in masterclasses for several leading musicians including Glenn Dicterow, Augustin Hadelich, Ani Kavafian, Robert McDuffie, and Almita and Roland Vamos.
 In addition to the violin, she has studied the viola and baroque violin.
 She is currently pursuing her Doctor of Musical Arts degree with Paul Kantor at the Shepherd School of Music at Rice University.